awsdocs/amazon-athena-user-guide/doc_source/hive-metastore-iam-access-lambda.md

 arn:aws:lambda:us-east-1:111122223333:function:external-hms-service-new
 ```

-For information about cross region invocation, see [Cross Region Lambda Invocation](#hive-metastore-iam-access-lambda-cross-region-invocation) earlier in this topic\.
+For information about cross region invocation, see [Cross Region Lambda invocation](#hive-metastore-iam-access-lambda-cross-region-invocation) earlier in this topic\.

-### Granting Cross\-Account Access to Data<a name="hive-metastore-iam-access-lambda-granting-cross-account-access-to-data"></a>
+### Granting cross\-account access to data<a name="hive-metastore-iam-access-lambda-granting-cross-account-access-to-data"></a>

 Before you can run Athena queries, you must grant cross account access to the data in Amazon S3\.
 You can do this in one of the following ways:
 + Update the access control list policy of the Amazon S3 bucket with a [canonical user ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html)\.